enqueuer-land/enqueuer/docs/README.md

 ### Plugins
 You're probably aware by now but it doesn't hurt do emphasize it: enqueuer provides an amazingly powerful plugin extensible architecture.
-It has [several plugins available](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins), but if none of them pleases you, you're free to [create your own](https://github.com/enqueuer-land/plugin-scaffold).
+It has [several plugins available](#plugins_list), but if none of them pleases you, you're free to [create your own](https://github.com/enqueuer-land/plugin-scaffold).
 Albeit you don't have to share the one you created, we encourage you to do so.
-Then go ahead and publish yours to npm and add it to our [plugins list](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins).
+Then go ahead and publish yours to npm and add it to our [plugins repository](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins).

 #### plugin types
 So far, you're able to extend enqueuer default behavior in four ways.
 Using a protocol plugin, an object parser plugin, an asserter plugin and using a report formatter plugin.